“The

 And now perhaps the worst addition to this impressively-bad cast, Becki.

-“Aloofness”.
 They aren’t even trying to be subtle.
-This reads like Jeff wrote it, since it basically just lists the problems Jeff finds with her rather than, I don’t know, making her sound like a person.
+This reads like Jeff wrote it,

 “Men being nice to her” is a turn-off, says the self-described “nice guy”.
 Okay, I’m going to come back to that.